gauteh/lieer/README.md

 remote changes.
 You can force the local changes to overwrite the remote changes by using `push -f`.

-> Note: If changes are being made on the remote, while `gmaileer` is running, on a message that is currentely being synced.
-These changes may be overwritten or merged in weird ways on the remote.
+> Note: If changes are being made on the remote, on a message that is currently being synced with `gmailieer`, the changes may be overwritten or merged in weird ways.

 See below for more [caveats](#caveats).